 Michael A. Kelly

 A Law Dragon 500 selectee in 2014 and 2015 he has been consistently listed among the best lawyers in the country in cases involving personal injury, wrongful death, brain injury, paralysis and medical malpractice.
 A member of the prestigious Inner Circle of Advocates, Kelly has multiple 7 and 8 figure jury verdicts.
-In May of 2015 he obtained a record Kaiser Health Plan wrongful death award after arbitration.
-His $8,341,000 verdict in the first DePuy ASR /Johnson and Johnson metal-on-metal artificial hip trial set the standard for verdicts in the nationwide hip implant litigation and helped produce a 2.5 billion dollar national settlement.
+In the first half of 2016 alone he has resolved three major cases: $12.5 million (auto roll over), $10.5 million (wrongful death) and $7.5 million (Birth injury malpractice).
+In May of 2015 he obtained a record Kaiser Health Plan wrongful death arbitration award.
+His $8,341,000 verdict in the first DePuy ASR /Johnson and Johnson metal-on-metal artificial hip trial set the standard for verdicts in the nationwide hip implant litigation and helped produce a $2.5 billion national settlement.
 His 2014 settlement of a New Mexico dram shop case for in excess of $7,000,000 at the conclusion of trial set a record in that venue.
-His $8,350,000 verdict on behalf of a construction-site worker who lost an arm in a fall showed his skill in work site injury cases.
+His $8,350,000 verdict on behalf of a construction-site worker who lost an arm in a fall in the same year showed his skill in work-site injury cases.
 His $23,200,000 jury verdict in a birth injury medical malpractice case in Minnesota in 2010 ranks among the nation's largest verdicts ever for obstetrical injury.
-In 2014 he was given a Presidential Award of Merit by the Consumer Attorneys of California for his efforts on behalf of victims of medical malpractice.

 Mr. Kelly graduated summa cum laude from St. Mary's College of California in 1973.
 He obtained his law degree from the University of California, Hastings College of the Law in 1976.
 He was an Assistant Professor of Law at Hastings from 1981 - 2001.
 He lives in San Francisco with his wife Patricia and has four adult children: Carolyn, Sean, Conor and Monica.